ajeetraina/competitive-repricing-agent-mcp/blog/full-competitive-intelligence-blog-post.md

 Before you begin, ensure you have:

 - Docker Desktop with MCP Toolkit enabled
-- ChatGPT Plus, Pro, Business, or Enterprise account
+- AI assistant with MCP support (Claude Desktop or ChatGPT with MCP connector)
 - GitHub account (for reports)
 - Firecrawl API key (free tier works)

 ### Step 1: Enable MCP Servers

-In Docker Desktop → MCP Toolkit → Catalog, enable:
+In Docker Desktop, navigate to MCP Toolkit then Catalog, and enable:

 1. **SQLite MCP Server** - No configuration needed
 2. **GitHub Official** - OAuth authentication